numtide/treefmt/README.md

 - Running all the formatters in parallel: A standard script loops over your folders and runs each formatter consequentially.
 In contrast, `treefmt` runs formatters in parallel.
 This way, the formatting job takes less time.
 - Caching the changed files: When formatters are run in a script, they process all the files they encounter, no matter whether the code has changed.
 This unnecessary work can be eliminated if only the changed files are formatted. `treefmt` caches the changed files and marks them for re-formatting.

 Just type `treefmt` in any folder to reformat the whole code tree.
 All in all, you get a fast and simple formatting solution.
-Find the project wiki [here](https://github.com/numtide/treefmt/wiki).

 ## Installation